ACTIVITIES AND EVENTS

 2012 African School on Electronic Structure Methods and Applications

-The USLC/IUPAP supported the 2012 African School on Electronic Structure Methods and Applications (ASESMA 2012).
+Through private funds, the USLC/IUPAP supported the 2012 African School on Electronic Structure Methods and Applications (ASESMA 2012).
 This was the second school in an IUPAP endorsed series that is planned biennially from 2010 to 2020.
 This series of schools was initiated by the IUPAP Commissions on Physics for Development and on Computational Physics (C-13 and C-20), with the objective of helping to build a critical mass of computational materials science expertise and capabilities in Africa.
 ASESMA 2012 was held at Moi University in Eldoret, Kenya.
 More information can be found on the ASESMA website.

 The 27th General Assembly of IUPAP

 The 27th General Assembly was held at the Institute of Physics (IOP) in London, UK from October 31 to November 4, 2011.
 This meeting was sponsored by the IOP, which provided the meeting facilities.
 The Culham Centre for Fusion Energy (CCFE) and STFC's ISIS Neutron and Muon Source kindly hosted visits to their scientific facilities.
 The U.S. was represented at the General Assembly by a six member delegation.
 The 6 U.S. delegates were: Samuel D. Bader (Chair), Argonne National Laboratory; Amy K. Flatten, American Physical Society; Vansudevan Lakshiminarayanan, University of Waterloo; Patricia McBride, Fermi National Accelerator Laboratory; Peter Mohr, National Institute of Standards and Technology; and José N. Onuchic, Rice University.